 Historically, the Solid Waste Management Fund has been the primary mechanism used to support the State of Illinois's recycling and composting grant programs.
 Between State Fiscal Years 2016 and 2021, the Solid Waste Management Fund generated approximately \$20 million annually in revenue.
 Appropriations from the Solid Waste Management Fund exceeded \$15 million twice during that time.
-The Office of Management and Budget projects that the Solid Waste Management Fund will generate \$22 million in State Fiscal Year 2022 and is projected to have a surplus of approximately \$6.8 million at the end of State Fiscal Year 2022.
+The Office of Management and Budget projects that the Solid Waste Management Fund will generate \$22 million in State Fiscal Year 2022 and is projected to have a surplus of approximately \$9.9 million at the end of State Fiscal Year 2022.
 Accordingly, funds appear to be available to annually support a market development grant program without impairing existing State operations supported by the Solid Waste Management Fund or increasing tipping fees.
 However, it is not clear whether those revenues are sustainable long term.
-The success of recycling and composting market development initiatives may decrease the volume of landfilled materials, which would result in lower state tipping fee revenues.
-In addition, the COVID-19 pandemic has resulted in budget shortfalls, which may result in some or all of the excess balance in the Solid Waste Management Fund to be swept to partially offset deficits in the General Revenue Fund.
-During its research of other State programs, the Committee found other examples of funding mechanisms currently being utilized or evaluated including taxes on other services (for example Michigan uses tax proceeds from an internet tax to fund environmental programs), using unredeemed bottle bill revenue and Extended Producer Responsibility (EPR) for packaging.
+The success of recycling and composting market development initiatives may decrease the volume of landfilled materials, which would result in lower state tipping fee revenues.24 During its research of other State programs, the Committee found other examples of funding mechanisms currently being utilized or evaluated including taxes on other services (for example Michigan uses tax proceeds from an internet tax to fund environmental programs), using unredeemed bottle bill revenue and Extended Producer Responsibility (EPR) for packaging.